Sty6x/warframe-status-cli/README.md

 # warframe-status-cli

-Creating a cli to fetch and display current in-game status of the game warframe inside of the terminal, <br>
-I built this cli tool because I spend most of the time inside the terminal, and it feels cumbersome to <br>
-keep on looking up when or what is currently happening in warframe (mostly for eidolon hunts) on a separate browser.
+A cli tool to fetch and display current in-game status of warframe inside of the terminal, I built this cli tool because I spend most of the time inside the terminal, and it feels cumbersome to keep on looking up when or what is currently happening in warframe (mostly for eidolon hunts) on a separate browser.

 ## Installation and usage